 This journal is about me doing things that are benficial to my well being.
 If they help me come more creative and my poetry improves, brilliant.
 I won't let any discipline hold back my poetry.
 Part of the help from all of this is for me to make the most out of my time as a poet.
 We only have one life, such a short space of time on this earth, guiding my journey through the Life Journal has given me so much this year.

 You may ask 'What is Virtual travelling?' a great way to escape your mind by watching videos on YouTube.
-I have found people walking through Everest etc holding a camera or being in the drivers seat of a train and wath the whole journey in front of you.
+I have found people walking through Everest etc holding a camera or being in the drivers seat of a train.
 Now I have found a guy walking the streets of various cities and you feel such an effect.
 It is a way to feed to brain.
 Cognitive work is a good way to improve your mind.
 The 3 categories I have now I try to do 2/3 out of each one a day.
-Not always possible but some days I can do more.
+Not always possible, but some days I can do more.
 As long as I keep those ticks going I know the difference in myself and my creativity.

 I have also added three questions for each day - What am I grateful for ?
 What has made me smile?
 What have I learnt?